sostheim/lbex/README.md

 In general, LBEX provides the ability to:
 - Service network traffic on any Linux distribution that supports the installation of NGINX including:
     -  Running on Bare Metal
+        - as a container image or static binary
     -  Running on a Cloud Instance
+        - as a container image or static binary
     -  Running as a Kubernetes managed Deployment
+        - as a container image defined in a [Pod](https://kubernetes.io/docs/concepts/workloads/pods/pod/) [Spec](https://kubernetes.io/docs/api-reference/v1.6/#pod-v1-core)
 - Proxy/Load Balance traffic to:
     - A Kubernetes ClusterIP Address and ServicePort
     - A Kubernetes Pod IP Address and Port